mikerly131/serve_up_recos/README.md

 FastAPI version of serveUpRecos

-# Open Source (MIT/Apache Licensed)
+# Open Source Used (MIT/Apache Licensed)
-Check out LICENSE.md for information on code I utilized that is provided free of charge and its licensing.
+Check out NOTICE.md for information on code I utilized that is provided free of charge and its licensing.

-# Citations
+# Works Cited
-Generic Names for prescribable medications were sourced from ClinCalc.
-Kane SP.
-ClinCalc DrugStats Database, Version 2022.08.
-ClinCalc: https://clincalc.com/DrugStats.
-Updated August 24, 2022.
-Accessed December 26, 2023.
+Check out NOTICE.md for citations on sources of data for this project.